2i2c-org/team-compass/about/structure.md

 # Structure and governance of 2i2c

-2i2c is an initiative dedicated to supporting open infrastructure in interactive computing for research and education, as well as the open source communities that underlie this infrastructure.
+2i2c is an organization dedicated to supporting open infrastructure in interactive computing for research and education, as well as the open source communities that underlie this infrastructure.
 Its host organization is {ref}`structure:icsi`.

 This page describes the major organizational structures of 2i2c, and how they relate to governance and operations.